 In the main car parking field in a shady corner, there are picnic tables with spaces to accommodate wheelchairs.

-We have one toilet for the disabled about 35 metres from the Bluebell Barn, with a slight incline and handrail to a wide entrance door.
+We have one accessible toilet about 35 metres from the Bluebell Barn, with a slight incline and handrail to a wide entrance door.
 It is large and designed for wheelchair users.
 It has all the necessary rails, low level washing basin and an emergency alarm cord.

 Address: Bates Green Farm Tye Hill Road Arlington Nr Polegate East Sussex BN26 6SH